lukereding/nonstandard_deviations/_posts/2017-09-21-explor_vis.md

 In R, [ggpairs](ggobi.github.io/ggally/), as well as `graphics::pairs`, perform similar functions.
-The issue using `ggpairs` is that if you have a data frame with more than a few variables, it's overwhelming, because for `n` variables n^2 graphs are produced.
-Often, I want to focus on the distribution of each variable by itself instead of looking at all the pairwise relationships between variables, which can get exhausting quickly.
+The problem with `ggpairs` is that if you have a data frame with more than a few variables the result is criminally complex, because for `n` variables n^2 graphs are produced.
+Often, I want to focus on the distribution of each variable by itself instead of looking at each pairwise relationship between each of the variables, which can get exhausting quickly.
 This also means only producing `n` plots, which has a positive effect on my sanity.

 Below I show a couple recipes and functions that others might find useful for quickly getting a sense of your data after reading it in.
 First I show how to plot the distribution of all numeric variables in a dataset.
 Second I show how to explore the relationship between some categorical variable and each of those numeric variables.